LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

          }
    });

-The XHR request is for userdata.xhr, which Lasso Server will interpret as a request for userdata[xhr].lasso and serve as an XHR file with the correct MIME type::
+The XHR request is for "userdata.xhr", which Lasso Server will interpret as a request for "userdata[xhr].lasso" and serve as an XHR file with the correct MIME type::

    /* =====================================================